Title: The Picture of Dorian Gray

 Impact of The Picture of Dorian Gray

 The Picture of Dorian Gray has become a classic, celebrated for its bold critique of aestheticism and its exploration of vanity, morality, and the soul.
+Initially controversial for its themes of decadence and immorality, the novel has since gained recognition as a significant work of Gothic and philosophical fiction.

+Its timeless themes continue to resonate, influencing literature, film, and popular culture.
 Today, The Picture of Dorian Gray stands as a powerful commentary on the dangers of superficiality and the consequences of living solely for pleasure.

 What are your thoughts on this book?
 Have you had a chance to read it?
 Let us know in the comments!

-About Nathaniel Adebayo 138 Articles
+• Nathaniel Adebayo

 Nathaniel is a Media Content Specialist at Verayea, where he specializes in curating content and gathering data for the company’s extensive book library.
 He is also dedicated to writing insightful reviews, offering thoughtful perspectives on a range of media.
 His work ensures that Verayea’s library is comprehensive, well-organized, and informative, providing valuable resources for its audience.